jmhall44/mindsdb-test-project/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+Note: Took some liberties with the icons so I could use an external library

 Mobile:
 <img width="451" alt="Screenshot 2024-11-19 at 4 39 40 PM" src="https://github.com/user-attachments/assets/afb546ac-ca92-4c59-9fff-376da2e52db9">